Robert Llewellyn Bradshaw: Early life

 Bradshaw was born in the Saint Paul Capisterre Village in Saint Kitts to Mary Jane Francis, a domestic servant, and William Bradshaw, a blacksmith.
 He was raised by his grandmother after his father moved to the United States when Bradshaw was nine months old.
 He attended St. Paul's Primary School and completed seventh grade, the highest level of primary education available in Saint Kitts at the time.

 At 16, Bradshaw became a machine apprentice at the St. Kitts Sugar Factory, where he began to take interest in the labour movement.
 In 1940, he left the sugar factory following a strike for higher wages and joined the St. Kitts and Nevis Trades and Labour Union as a clerk.
 Bradshaw succeeded Joseph Matthew Sebastian as president of the union in 1944.

-In 1963 he married, Mildred Sahaley, a Kittitian-Lebanese.
-They had one daughter, Isis Carla Bradshaw, together.
+In 1963 he married Mildred Sahaley, a Kittitian-Lebanese woman.
+They had one daughter, Isis Carla Bradshaw.
 His first daughter, Etsu, is from an earlier relationship.